chimericdream/worldofpannotia.com/src/_races/rakshasa.md

   qualities:
     - name: "Change Shape"
       type: "Su"
       desc: "A rakshasa can assume any humanoid form, or revert to its own form, as a standard action.
 In humanoid form, a rakshasa loses its claw and bite attacks (although it often equips itself with weapons and armor instead).
 A rakshasa remains in one form until it chooses to assume a new one.
 A change in form cannot be dispelled, but the rakshasa reverts to its natural form when killed.
-A _true seeing_ spell reveals its natural form."
+A {% spell_link true-seeing %} spell reveals its natural form."
     - name: "Detect Thoughts"
       type: "Su"
       desc: "A rakshasa can continuously use _detect thoughts_ as the spell (caster level 7+HD; Will DC 12+Cha mod negates).
 It can suppress or resume this ability as a free action."